bradrame/Brute-Fork/README.md

 # Brute-Fork
-This is a brute forcing application designed to study how pentesting tools are made.
+This is a brute forcing application that I created so that I could study it.
 Do not use this code for illegal activity.
 It isn't even a particularily good brute forcer.
 You may need to download Firefox to run it (based on my personal preference).